 Moose are easier on average then sheep hunts, and you need only be in reasonable condition to do a moose hunt.
 In recently this outfitter took 9 bulls for 10 hunters with an average spread of 61+”- best was 68”.
 In past years they have taken moose as large as 70” and over the years he has maintained an average of over 60 inches with 80 % and better success.
 That is excellent for moose, these days.

 They have spent 4 years doing very intensive wolf management because the big wolves are among the worst predators of moose and moose calves.
 And it is paying off in terms of seeing more moose every year.
-The outfitter feels that overall 2011 was his best moose season in the past 10 years in regard to total number of big bulls found.
 He also will tell you it is getting hard to find wolves in winter when the big moose are bogged down in snow that the wolves can run on top of.
 That means higher fawn survival and more moose!
 He takes moose well up into the 72” range!
 This guy produces big moose wit CONSISTENCY!
 Many clients have returned 3 to 5 times!

 All Moose trips are limited participation, one hunter with one guide per camp, unless the clients requests otherwise, or the hunt is booked as a 2×1.
 Their employee to client ratio is usually well over two employees per client with six clients per hunt.
 They take 12 hunters only – the total per year.